prasannavl/LiquidState/README.md

 2. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
 3. **AsyncStateMachine** - Fully asynchronous, and is queued by default.

-More:

-**FluidStateMachine** - A state machine which introduces a new method "MoveToState(state)" to move about freely into any state, but will use triggers first if provided.
-FluidFlow must be enabled, or its behaviour is similar to StateMachine.
-External states can also be optionally allowed on a FluidStateMachine

 ######Why LiquidState: